Explore more blogs

 1. No PayPal Giving Fund fees 👏

 🤔 Did you know?
-The only way to raise money on GoFundMe as a charity is through the PayPal Giving Fund, since GoFundMe Charity shut down in February 2021.
-PayPal Giving Fund has since become the receiving charity for all donations made to verified nonprofits on GoFundMe.
+The only way for charities to raise money on GoFundMe now is through PayPal Giving Fund, as GoFundMe Charity shut down in February 2021.

 2. Global reach 🌍